 County Durham Plan - what's happened so far?

-On this page you'll find a chronology setting out what's happened previously with the County Durham Plan.
+On this page you'll find a chronology setting out what's happened previously with the County Durham Plan (CDP).

-Following five rounds of extensive consultation with residents, businesses and other stakeholders the County Durham Plan was submitted to Government in April 2014.
-As part of the standard process, it then went before an independent senior planning inspector for an Examination in Public in October 2014.
+The withdrawn version of the CDP was submitted in April 2014 and went before an independent planning inspector for an Examination in Public in October 2014.

-- Suspend the examination - but the inspector believed that the plan could not be rectified within a reasonable timescale and would require a significantly different plan; or
+- Suspend the examination - but the inspector believed that the plan could not be rectified within a reasonable timescale and would require a significantly different plan.

 - Withdraw the plan.

 We believed that the report contained statistics and predictions put forward by the inspector which were without evidence and that evidence submitted by us was also not accepted or ignored in the report.

 In May 2015, we submitted a Judicial Review to the High Court.
 Following our application for a Judicial Review, we reached a resolution which saw the inspector's interim report quashed and removed from proceedings.
 This allowed us to withdraw our plan before consulting, and then submit a new plan to be heard by a new inspector.

 In June 2016 we consulted on the first stage of the new CDP.
 The Issues and Options document identified the issues and options relevant to the future planning of County Durham which will develop what will become the preferred option for moving the county forward.